 The United States military remains the most powerful fighting force in the world.
 We must keep it that way.
 A strong military is the best way to protect our freedom here at home and promote stability around the world.

-Alabama has a long history of military excellence and hosts five bases across the state: Redstone Arsenal, Maxwell-Gunter, Fort Rucker, Anniston Army Depot, and Ft.
+Alabama has a long history of military excellence and hosts five bases across the state: Redstone Arsenal, Maxwell-Gunter, Fort Novosel, Anniston Army Depot, and Ft.
 McClellan Training Center Alabama National Guard.
+And, after an extensive selection process, Alabama should also soon be the permanent home of U.S. Space Command.

 The men and women at these facilities are integral to our national security and Alabama is proud of their dedication to their fellow Americans.

-We must make sophisticated, sustainable, and serious investments towards armed forces to give them the tools they need to protect the nation.
+We must make sophisticated, sustainable, and serious investments in our armed forces to give them the tools they need to protect the nation.
 We cannot allow ourselves to be outpaced in spending or development by those who wish to do us harm.
-As a member of the Senate Armed Services Committee, I look forward to helping maintain robust funding and supporting strategic plans for research and development.
+As a member of the Senate Armed Services Committee, I am committed to maintaining robust funding to increase the depth and lethality of our armed forces.

 Our world is growing more dangerous with adversaries around the globe testing our resolve.
 It is critical we ensure our men and women in uniform have the resources necessary to combat threats from land, sea, sky, and space.